dodevops/packer-puppetdev/README.md

 This repository contains scripts together with basic Packer templates for generating Vagrant boxes, that can be used for local puppet testing.

-These boxes are available on [Hashicorp's Atlas](https://atlas.hashicorp.com/boxes/search?utf8=%E2%9C%93&sort=&provider=&q=dodevops%2Fpuppetdev) for use with Vagrant.
+These boxes are available on [Hashicorp's Vagrant cloud](https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=downloads&provider=&q=dodevops%2Fpuppetdev) for use with Vagrant.

 ## Usage